joshbegley/nyt-latest/previous.md

 `El senador por Carolina del Sur falleció días después de cumplir 71 años, justo cuando buscaba un quinto mandato.`\
 https://www.nytimes.com/es/2026/07/13/espanol/estados-unidos/muere-lindsey-graham.html

-**California Blocked an Oil Pipeline in Santa Barbara.
-Trump Forced It Open.**\
+**This California Oil Pipeline Was Dormant for 11 Years.
+Trump Reopened It.**\
-`The reopening of the pipeline has made residents anxious in a region prized for its gorgeous beaches and ocean views.`\
+`The move in Santa Barbara by the Trump administration has made residents anxious in a region prized for its gorgeous beaches and ocean views.`\
 https://www.nytimes.com/2026/07/13/us/santa-barbara-california-oil-pipeline.html

 **Will Oil Prices Rise as the US-Iran Truce Frays?
 The Answer Lies With China.**\